 Additional patches were made available for some of the other bugs found in Applesoft I.

-In spring 1978, Randy Wigginton and some others at Apple made some needed revisions to Applesoft.
+In spring 1978, Randy Wigginton and some others at Apple took this new Microsoft revision and made other changes to improve Applesoft.
 Using a cross-assembler running on a North Star Horizon (Z-80) microcomputer (modified from Dick Huston’s IMSAI compiler), they fixed the known bugs and added other commands to control features unique to the Apple II.
 These commands included the ones needed to draw and manipulate hi-res graphics.
 Also, the lo-res graphics commands were renamed to be more consistent with the equivalent commands in Integer BASIC (GR, HLIN, VLIN, etc.) This version was called “Applesoft II”, and eventually it was available in five forms: Cassette RAM and Diskette RAM (which loaded to the same memory locations that interfered with hi-res graphics as did Applesoft I), Firmware card ROM, Language card RAM, and finally main board ROM (in the Apple II Plus).

 When Applesoft II was started up from cassette or diskette versions, the display screen now showed a copyright date of 1978 by Apple Computer, Inc., and 1976 by Microsoft (which may be either their copyright date for the original Microsoft BASIC, or possibly for Microsoft’s first 6502 version).
 This RAM version of Applesoft II used memory from $800-$2FFF, and the Applesoft BASIC program itself was loaded beginning at $3000.
 When the versions in ROM and for the Language Card RAM were released, the BASIC program could load at $800, and much more memory was available for it.
 However, some of this extra space (in high memory) was reclaimed by DOS when the Disk II was released.